Landscape photography rough guide

 Taking photos of Landscapes is such a cool activity that connects you to the nature and helps you forget negative thoughts.
 If your photography is good, then your viewers will benefit in the same ways.
 Here are a few thoughts on what landscape photography is, and how to develop your landscape photography skills.

 I have immersed myself in landscape photography and surrounded myself with landscape photographers for several years.
-So hopefully I am qualified to talk on the subjet.

 What words come to mind when you hear the word ‘Landscape photography’?

 Scenery, nature, wilderness, vista, horizon, foreground, sky, natural light… Landscape Photography is all about capturing the scenery presented to us in the great outdoors.
-But is it as simple as going outside and pressing the button?
+But is it as simple as going outside and pressing a button?
 No, but you might be lucky.
 Landscape photography requires careful planning, plenty of travel, knowledge of weather systems, knowledge of nature and knowledge of photography.

 Look at the 2 landscape images above and see if you can spot 3 things in common.